Our cough clinic aims to improve the quality of life of patients with chronic cough.

 • Breathing exercises to support ‘cough control’

-• Potentially trialling new medications
+• Potentially trying new medications

-• Reduce how often people get coughing episodes
+• Reduce how often you get symptoms

-• Improve people’s control of cough symptoms
+• Improve control of symptoms

 • Make recommended lifestyle changes